kingdonb/kccnceu2021/helm-users-flux-guide.md

 A presentation tool for Rubyist

-(How we got those neat tortoise/hare icons at the bottom of the screen!)
+(neat tortoise/hare icons at the bottom of the slides!)

 # DEMO NOTES

-Follow along at home
+Follow along at home - gist following these examples

 [bit.ly/32rUInK](https://bit.ly/32rUInK)